hkbu-kennycheng/comp7065/lab2.md

 ![Python Script Widget screenshot](lab2-images/python-script-widget.png)

 A script is an actual Python function named `python_script`.
 It could accept input with a widget connected to the input of the Python Script widget.
-In that case, there would be one argument to the function, `in_data`.
+In that case, there would be one argument to the function named `in_data`.
+It's a data table of type [`Orange.data.Table`](https://orange3.readthedocs.io/projects/orange-data-mining-library/en/latest/reference/data.table.html).

 ![](lab2-images/python-script-widget-input.png)